Will70330/CSCHACKS_2021_TouchlessDisplayPen/README.md

 * * Image/video processing
 * * UI development
 * * Extensive Debugging/ Prototyping
-* * Working/Programming with a team
+* * Working/Programming with a team and using GitHub
 * We anticipate the following challenges to name a few:
 * * Recognizing the Pen using CV in various orientations
 * * Syncing data between the Camera and IMU